wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 ## Running commands via step scripts

 Another way to run WP CLI commands is to use step scripts.
-As described in the chapter *"WP Starter Steps"* step scripts are callback that are executed either before or after each step.
+As described in the chapter *"WP Starter Steps"* step scripts are callbacks executed either before or after each step.

-For example, by targeting the script `post-build-wp-cli-yml` it is possible to add scripts that run WP CLI commands.
+For example, by targeting the script `post-wpstarter` it is possible to add scripts that run WP CLI commands.

 The way we can do that is via a "process" object that can be obtained from the `Locator` passed as argument to the script callback.